-Course Co-Directors: Darwin L. Conwell, MD, MS, FACG, and Ikuo Hirano, MD, FACG
+Course Co-Directors: Darwin L. Conwell, MD, MS, and Ikuo Hirano, MD, FACG

 Gain a better understanding of gastrointestinal disease processes and their impact on clinical presentation of patients when you attend ACG's GI Pathophysiology Course.
 Experts will review the underlying causes and clinical implication of commonly encountered diseases seen in practice.
-The course includes discussion of functional genomics, physiologic testing to manage esophageal disorders, celiac disease, biologic therapies for IBD, molecular and genetic testing for colon polyps/cancer, therapeutic approaches to NAFLD, and managing refractory constipation.
+The outline includes discussion of management of eosinophilic esophagitis, refractory reflux, refractory constipation, microbiome application, celiac disease, biologic therapies for IBD, and utilizing molecular genetic testing.
 Lecture presentations will be followed by interactive question and answer sessions.
 The discussions will be clinically based and will offer points on how to better help patients with difficult-to-manage disease processes.
 The course faculty are recognized experts in their fields and pioneers in better understanding of the disease processes in gastroenterology.
 The course is designed primarily for clinicians in GI/hepatology, as well as physician assistants, nurse practitioners, and other advanced practice healthcare professionals interested in the clinical application of GI pathophysiology.